 Sikorsky wins U.S. Navy deal for president's Marine One helicopters

-WASHINGTON (Reuters) - Sikorsky Aircraft, a unit of United Technologies Corp, won an initial $1.24 billion contract to develop and build six new U.S. presidential helicopters, the first step toward a fleet of 21 new aircraft by 2023, the Pentagon announced on Wednesday.
+WASHINGTON May 7 (Reuters) - Sikorsky Aircraft, a unit of United Technologies Corp, on Wednesday won an initial $1.24 billion contract from the U.S. Navy to develop and build six new U.S. presidential helicopters, the first step toward a fleet of 21 new aircraft by 2023, the Pentagon announced.

-The award capped years of efforts by the U.S. Navy to replace the current fleet of aging Marine One helicopters, also built by Sikorsky, some of which have ferried the president and other top officials since 1974.
+The award capped years of efforts to replace the Marine One helicopters that ferry the president and other top officials.